Best daily deals

 Though the plush ear pads are comfortable, the grippy plastic on the bottom of the headband can tug at hair.

-In this category, Beats and Bose each has a reputation opposite the other.
+In this category, Beats and Bose each have a reputation opposite the other.
 While Beats traditionally favors the bass notes, Bose headphones have a reputation for boosting treble notes.
 This holds up in our testing as the QC 45 boosts treble notes anywhere from 6-13dB louder than our consumer curve (pink) suggests.
-A sound like this can be good for well-mixed vocal-heavy tracks, but can make poorly mixed tracks sound very bad.
+A sound like this can be good for well-mixed vocal-heavy tracks but can make poorly mixed tracks sound very bad.
 High-pitched instruments, like cymbals, will drown out vocals, while bass elements will sound a bit too quiet.

 A frequency response chart compares the Beats Studio3 Wireless (cyan) headset to the Bose QuietComfort 45 (yellow dash) against our consumer curve V2 (pink), and reveals that both have their shortcomings.